Obscurely/falion/README.md

 - [Rust 1.60.0](https://www.rust-lang.org/)

 #### The stock libraries and these awesome 3rd party ones:
-- [reqwest](https://lib.rs/crates/reqwest) for making all the https requests.
+- [reqwest](https://lib.rs/crates/reqwest) for making all the HTTPs requests.
 - [tokio](https://lib.rs/crates/tokio) for making requests asynchronously.
 - [regex](https://lib.rs/crates/regex) for scraping information about pages, like getting urls etc.
-- [urlencoding](https://lib.rs/crates/urlencoding) for encoding the query in order to be url compliant.
+- [urlencoding](https://lib.rs/crates/urlencoding) for encoding the query in order to be URL compliant.
 - [futures](https://lib.rs/crates/futures) for handling the asynchronous tasks.
 - [colored](https://lib.rs/crates/colored) for easily colorizing the terminal output.
 - [crossterm](https://lib.rs/crates/crossterm) for manipulating the terminal, like getting key inputs, clearing it and others.
 - [html2text](https://lib.rs/crates/html2text) for converting html to readable text in order to display pages in terminal better.
-- [url](https://lib.rs/crates/url) for parsing strings to an url object for easier and safer manipulation.
+- [url](https://lib.rs/crates/url) for parsing strings to an URL object for easier and safer manipulation.
-- [indexmap](https://lib.rs/crates/indexmap) for having an object HashMap like that supports indexing.
+- [indexmap](https://lib.rs/crates/indexmap) for having an object Hash Map like that supports indexing.
 - [argparse](https://lib.rs/crates/argparse) to easily handle command line arguments.

 ## Getting Started